Molecular term symbol: Ω and spin–orbit coupling

 where A is the spin–orbit constant.
 For 4Π the Ω values 5/2, 3/2, 1/2 and −1/2 correspond to energies of 3A/2, A/2, −A/2 and −3A/2.
-Despite of having the same magnitude, levels of Ω = ±1/2 have different energies associated, so they are not degenerate.
-With that convention, states with different energies are given different Ω values.
+Despite having the same magnitude of Ω, the levels Ω = ±1/2 have different energies and so are not degenerate.
+States with different energies are assigned different Ω values.
 For states with positive values of A (which are said to be regular), increasing values of Ω correspond to increasing values of energies; on the other hand, with A negative (said to be inverted) the energy order is reversed.
 Including higher-order effects can lead to a spin-orbital levels or energy that do not even follow the increasing value of Ω.